-h.
+i.
 Injuries

-Parents/guardians must indicate "yes" in their child's online medical account that HHA is authorized to to seek emergency medical care as appropriate.
+Parents/guardians must indicate on the Student Enrollment Form that HHA is authorized to to seek emergency medical care as appropriate.
 Staff will inform a parent, as quickly as possible, should their child incur a significant injury or any injury to the head or face.